How to grow beetroot

 Beetroot 'Pablo'

-Beetroot 'Pablo' is a fantastic beetroot with has smooth-skinned, round roots with a dark red skin.
-Roots are sweet and can be eaten raw or cooked.
-The flesh is sweet, making 'Pablo' perfect for eating grated and raw in salads.
-Roots can be used as baby beets but also left to mature, without danger of them becoming 'woody'.
+Beetroot 'Pablo' is a fantastic beetroot, with smooth-skinned, round roots and dark-red skin.
+The roots are sweet and can be eaten raw or cooked.
+Its sweet flesh makes 'Pablo' perfect for eating grated and raw in salads.
+The roots can be used as baby beets but also left to mature, without danger of them becoming woody.
 The mature roots store well into winter.

 Beetroot 'Red Ace'

-Beetroot 'Red Ace' has dark red, round or oval roots with a good flavour.
-Growth is strong and vigorous, making plants more tolerant of dry, sandy soils than other varieties - it less likely to bolt.
+Beetroot 'Red Ace' has dark-red, round or oval roots with a good flavour.
+Its growth is strong and vigorous, making the plants more tolerant of dry, sandy soils than other varieties – it's less likely to bolt.
 'Red Ace' is particularly suitable for exhibiting.

 Beetroot 'Blankoma'

 Beetroot 'Blankoma' is a white-rooted variety, perfect for gourmet gardeners or those looking for something a little different.
-Roots are round or conical and earthy in flavour, with strong, tall green tops which may be used like spinach.
+Its roots are round or conical and earthy in flavour, with strong, tall, green tops that can be used like spinach.

 Beetroot 'Globe 2'